ArtifexSoftware/mupdf/docs/reference/common/stext-options.md

 : Include vector bboxes in output

 lazy-vectors
-: Delay vectors in the extration slightly if they would otherwise split an extracted text line
+: Delay vectors in the extraction slightly if they would otherwise split an extracted text line

 fuzzy-vectors
 : Merge abutting horizontal and vertical vectors